 - Respite care, sometimes called relief care, when caregivers need a break or care becomes too complex

-If you or a loved one are concerned about current levels of pain or side effects, you may benefit from an extra layer of help.
-Ask you doctor for a palliative care consultation.
-Most insurance covers all or part of palliative care, just like other hospital or medical services.
+If you or a loved one are concerned about unmanaged pain or other symptoms, you may benefit from an extra layer of help.
+Ask your doctor for a palliative care consultation.
+Medicare and many other types of insurance typically cover palliative care consultations.

 Referrals are most common from these conditions: